 With a little effort, we can create habits that will keep our home much cleaner in simple ways.
 As a result, we feel happier, healthier, and less stressed.

 - First, make it a habit to quickly straighten the main room every night.
 Fold lap blankets, replace the pillows, put away the glasses or dishes.
 Do a quick pick up.
 Throw away trash.
 Keep a basket for kids to toss stuff into and require them do it on way to bath or bed.
-Leave it looking nice for the next day.
+A quick pick up leaves it looking nice for the next day.
 If it is a habit that everyone gets up and clears as they leave the room, it will do amazing things for your psyche.

 2. Make your bed as soon as you get out of it.
 Your bedroom will look cleaner with this one effort.
 It helps if you have a simple bedcovering and not too many pillows.
 Keep it simple.

 If you read my blog often you know I invested in an I-robot vacuum (I named him Not-Me) .
 Not-Me vacuums while I write.
 What an amazing concept!
 We run it at night when we go to bed several times a week to keep the hard to reach places free of doghair and the kitchen floor clean.